 We hope your business achieves more growth than you ever dreamed possible.
-At the same time, we hope you don’t experience too many “growing pains”—like having to spend an arm and a leg on a new access control system less than a year after purchasing the original one.
+At the same time, we hope you don’t experience too many “growing pains”—like having to spend an arm and a leg on new access control less than a year after purchasing the original one.
 But even if you’re growing by five or more employees a year, you’ll need to upgrade your access control system sooner or later.

 When you do upgrade, a smartphone-based access control system could be perfect for your needs, while saving you a lot of money.
 Here are three reasons why, when planning access control, it makes sense for growing businesses to use this kind of access control solution: